ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

   will throw a `NotSupportedInShardingException` exception, specifying "Query with limit is not supported in patch / delete by query operation".
 * [MoreLikeThis](../client-api/session/querying/how-to-use-morelikethis)
-  This method is not supported on a sharded database.
+  This method is not supported in a Sharded Database.

 {PANEL/}